Project Overview

 There are several opportunities for engagement throughout the design process!

-- The public survey will be open for approximately three weeks, from March 6 -31, 2025.
-This survey (scroll down the project page) is intended to gather feedback from the community about their likes and dislikes of the current playground and their vision for the future.
-We also have a kid-friendly version of the survey – it is their playground too, after all! 😊
+• Public Survey (now closed): The public survey was open for approximately three weeks, from March 6 -31, 2025.
+This survey gathered feedback from the community about their likes and dislikes of the current playground and their vision for the future.
+We also had a kid-friendly version of the survey – it is their playground too, after all! 😊

 Project Boundaries